Bremanger Municipality: Kalvåg

 The fishing village of Kalvåg is the largest and best preserved fishing village in Western Norway.
 In 1860, there were thousands of people working in the large herring fisheries.
 Today, approximately 500 people live there.

 Vamråkbuene is situated in Kalvåg.
 During the large herring fisheries in the middle of the 18th century, thousands of fishermen visited Kalvåg.
 Vamråkbuene represents one part of the trading life that the herring fisheries created, and today it is part of the Coastal museum in Vestland.

 Myklebust Farm

 At the Myklebust hill farm, there is still a working hill farm.
 The hill farm in Ålfoten is authentic and unique in this part of Norway.
 Many of the local hill farms have stopped running and following the tradition of moving the livestock to the hill farms in the summer.

 Rugsund

 The islands of Storøya and Litleøya (Big island and Little island) lie in the sound, providing shelter for the old trading post at Rugsund.
-The excellent, sheltered harbour centrally located beside the inner shipping fairway along the coast was popular with seafarers.
+The sheltered harbour centrally located beside the inner shipping fairway along the coast was once popular with seafarers.
 Today, the harbour is very popular with boat tourists who have seriously begun to discover the attractions of this peaceful, idyllic harbour.

 Rugsund Handelsstad is a preserved trading post dated back to the 17th century.
 The historical and restored buildings are clustered around the edge of the sea.